Apple Park: Location

-Apple Park is located 1.2 mi east of the original Apple Campus.
+Apple Park is located 1.2 mi east of Apple's Infinite Loop campus, which previously served as the company's corporate headquarters.
 Apple has had a presence in Cupertino since 1977, which is why the company decided to build in the area rather than move to a cheaper, distant location.
 The campus is also next to a contaminated site under Superfund legislation with a groundwater plume found to contain trichloroethylene from improper disposal of industrial waste by semiconductor manufacturers.

 Design and construction

-Steve Jobs, in June 2011, in his final public appearance before his death, was quoted as saying:
+Steve Jobs, in June 2011, in his final public appearance before his death, told the Cupertino City Council:

-It's got a gorgeous courtyard in the middle, and a lot more.
+"It's got a gorgeous courtyard in the middle, and a lot more.
 It's a circle, so it's curved all the way round.
 This is not the cheapest way to build something.
 Every pane of glass in the main building will be curved.
 We have a shot at building the best office building in the world.
-I really do think that architecture students will come here to see it.
+I really do think that architecture students will come here to see it."

+The main building is a circular, four-story structure above ground with two underground parking levels.
+It has a circumference of 4,805 feet (1,465 m) and a diameter of 1,512 feet (461 m).
+The building is divided into eight sections separated by nine atria, while open corridors run along both the inner and outer edges of each floor.

+The campus places most roadways and parking underground, supplemented by two multistory parking garages.
+The building's exterior consists primarily of curved glass panels that provide views of both the central courtyard and the surrounding landscape.
+Approximately 83,000 square feet (7,700 m^{2}) is dedicated to meeting and collaboration space.
+The center of the ring encloses a 30-acre (12 ha) park with an artificial pond, fruit trees, and walking paths inspired by California orchards.

+During construction, Apple specified unusually tight manufacturing tolerances for many building components.
+Interior wood furnishings were made from a selected species of maple sourced specifically for the project, with materials and designs supplied by companies in 19 countries.

+The building uses hollow precast concrete floor slabs that serve as structural floors and ceilings while also helping to retain the building's temperature.
+Approximately 4,300 slabs were installed, some weighing up to 60,000 pounds (27 t).